 |The Board and the committees regularly receive information regarding the operations of the Group.|

 The Board comprises three executive directors and four non-executive directors.
-Three of the non-executive directors – – Gordon Wylie, Robert Edwards and Dr Hussein Barma – are independent, which the Board believes to be an appropriate composition to maintain effective corporate governance.
+All non-executive directors – Gordon Wylie, Dr Hussein Barma, Robert Edwards and Warren Gilman – are independent, which the Board believes to be an appropriate composition to maintain effective corporate governance.